toralf/torutils/README.md

 1. -and/or- create a pull requests to fix the script ;)

 Allow inbound traffic to additional local network services by:
-1. specifying them in the environment, eg.:
+1. define the relay/s in the environment variable, eg.:
     ```bash
     export ADD_LOCAL_SERVICES="1.2.3.4:80 1.2.3.4:993"
     export ADD_LOCAL_SERVICES6="[dead:beef]:25"
     ```
-1. -or- hard code them in line [93](ipv4-rules.sh#L93)
+1. -or- hard code the relay/s in line [93](ipv4-rules.sh#L93)
-1. -or- edit the default policy in line [6](ipv4-rules.sh#L6) to accept any TCP inbound traffic not matching an iptables rule:
+1. -or- edit the default policy in line [6](ipv4-rules.sh#L6) (not recommended):
     ```bash
     iptables -P INPUT ACCEPT
     ```

-If you do not use Hetzners [system monitor](https://docs.hetzner.com/robot/dedicated-server/security/system-monitor/), then
+If Hetzners [system monitor](https://docs.hetzner.com/robot/dedicated-server/security/system-monitor/) it not needed, then
 1. remove the _addHetzner()_ code, at least that call in line [177](ipv4-rules.sh#L177)
 1. -or- just ignore it

+### Sysctl settings

-I do have set the _uname_ limit for the Tor process to _60000_.
+I have set the _uname_ limit for the Tor process to _60000_.
-Furthermore I do apply this sysctl settings via _/etc/sysctl.d/local.conf_:
+Furthermore I configured in _/etc/sysctl.d/local.conf_:

 ```console
 net.ipv4.ip_local_port_range = 2000 63999